 The Bucio case is a class action pending in San Francisco Superior Court that alleges we failed to provide legally required meal periods and make additional premium payments for such meal periods, pay split shift premiums when owed, and reimburse janitors for travel expenses.
 There is also a claim for penalties under the California Labor Code Private Attorneys General Act ("PAGA").
 On April 19, 2011, the trial court held a hearing on plaintiffs' motion to certify the class.
 At the conclusion of that hearing, the trial court denied plaintiffs' motion to certify the class.
+On May 11, 2011, the plaintiffs filed a motion to reconsider, which was denied.
+The plaintiffs appealed the class certification issues.
 The trial court stayed the underlying lawsuit pending the decision in the appeal.
 The Court of Appeal of the State of California, First Appellate District (the "Court of Appeal"), heard oral arguments on November 7, 2017.
 On December 11, 2017, the Court of Appeal reversed the trial court's order denying class certification and remanded the matter for certification of a meal period, travel expense reimbursement, and split shift class.
 The case was remitted to the trial court for further proceedings on class certification, discovery, dispositive motions, and trial.

 On September 20, 2018, the trial court entered an order defining four certified subclasses of janitors who were employed by the legacy ABM janitorial companies in California at any time between April 7, 2002 and April 30, 2013, on claims based on previous automatic deduction practices for meal breaks, unpaid meal premiums, unpaid split shift premiums, and unreimbursed business expenses, such as mileage reimbursement for use of personal vehicles to travel between worksites.
 On February 1, 2019, the Superior Court held that the discovery related to PAGA claims allegedly arising after April 30, 2013 would be stayed until after the class and PAGA claims accruing prior to April 30, 2013 had been tried.
-This matter has not been set for trial.
-Prior to trial, we will have the opportunity to move for summary judgment, seek decertification of the classes, or mediate, if we deem such actions appropriate.
-We expect to engage in one or more such activities in the third guarter of 2019, including but not limited to mediation currently scheduled for July 2019.
+The parties engaged in mediation in July 2019, which did not result in settlement of the case.
+This matter has been set for trial on May 26, 2020.
+Prior to trial, we will have the opportunity to move for summary judgment, seek decertification of the classes, or engage in further mediation, if we deem such actions appropriate.
+We expect to engage in one or more such activities in upcoming quarters.

 Hussein and Hirsi v.
-Air Serv Corporation filed on January 20, 2016, pending in the United States District Court for the Western District of Washington at Seattle (the "Hussein case") and
+Air Serv Corporation filed on January 20, 2016, in the United States District Court for the Western District of Washington at Seattle (the "Hussein case") and

 Isse et al. v.
-Air Serv Corporation filed on February 7, 2017 in the Superior Court of Washington for King County (the "Isse case")
+Air Serv Corporation filed on February 7, 2017, in the Superior Court of Washington for King County (the "Isse case")